 How long does it take to develop trading discipline?

 Most traders need 6-12 months of active practice to develop reliable discipline.
-Using a trading journal accelerates this process by providing self-awareness data that reveals specific behavioral patterns.
+Using a trading journal accelerates this process by providing self-awareness data thats specific behavioral patterns.

 Should I trade when emotional?